pdf/kodi-callback-daemon/README.md

 ### Shell
 The shell backend simply executes a command on the system with specified arguments.

+### Boblight
+The daemon can act as a boblight proxy, which allows sampling of boblight data to drive lifx lights.
+This is a not a typical backend as it does not allow executing any callbacks, but is listed here as it is initialized in the same way as other backends, further documentation on this is provided below.

 ## Installation
 Grab the [Latest Release](https://github.com/pdf/kodi-callback-daemon/releases/latest) as a compiled binary and either install it using your package manager (Debian/Ubuntu/derivs, via the `.deb` package), or extract `kodi-callback-daemon` to somewhere on your path (eg - `/usr/local/bin`) on Linux/OSX/FreeBSD, or where ever on Windows.